People & Awards

 Filippo received both B.Sc and M.Sc. degrees in Mechanical Engineering at the Univesity of Bologna in 2020 and 2022 with a curriculum specialization in Mechanics of Automation and Robotics.

-His current research activities, as a Ph.D. student of Mechanics and Advanced Engineering Science, are related to advanced control and mechatronics design of reconfigurable cable robots for applications in automated construction and facade operations.
+His current research activities, as a Ph.D. student of Mechanics and Advanced Engineering Science, are related to advanced control and model parameters self-calibration of reconfigurable cable robots for applications in automated construction and facade operations

 Useful links: